minblock/ogkushcoin/README.md

 OGCoin uses scrypt as a proof-of-work algorithm designed to study and patent new Marijuana strains.

 2.5 minute block targets, subsidy halves in 840k blocks (~4 years), ~42 million total coins.
 2 Million premined amount for fundraising.
-Each block that is mined needs atleast 2000 confirmations before your OGCoins can be used.
+Each block that is mined needs atleast 2000 confirmations before your OGC's can be used.

 The rest is the same as Bitcoin.
-50 coins per block
-2016 blocks to retarget difficulty
+50 coins per block, 2016 blocks to retarget difficulty.

 For more information, as well as an immediately useable, binary version of the OG Core software, see [https://og.bitwall.ca](https://og.bitwall.ca).